atelierspierrot/assets-manager/README.md

 ### How to inform the extension about your package assets

-The extension handles any package of type `library-assets`, which will be considered as a standard library by Composer if you don't use the extension (and will be installed as any other classic library package).
+The extension handles any package of type `***-assets`, which will be considered as a standard library by Composer if you don't use the extension (and will be installed as any other classic library package).